sagemath/trac_to_gh/Issue 949.md

 # Issue 949: "sage -f" fails to install packages when given an absolute path

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/949

 Original creator: cwitty